 In 2017, our PRC subsidiary Atour Shanghai adopted the 2017 Share Incentive Plan, or the 2017 PRC Plan.
 In 2021, we adopted the Public Company Share Incentive Plan, or the Public Company Plan, at the Cayman Islands' level in preparation for this offering, to replace the 2017 PRC Plan.
 The purpose of the Public Company Plan is to recognize and reward participants for their contribution to our company, to attract suitable personnel and to provide incentives to them to remain with and further contribute to us.
-See "Management - Public Company Plan."
+See "Management-Public Company Plan."

 Under the Public Company Plan, the maximum aggregate number of Class A ordinary shares we are authorized to issue pursuant to equity awards granted thereunder, subject to certain adjustments pursuant to the terms thereof, is 51,029,546 Class A ordinary shares, which have been reserved for issuance pursuant to the Public Company Plan accordingly.
-The awards representing 14,196,882 Class A ordinary shares previously granted to participants under the 2017 PRC Plan have been fully replaced by the awards issued under the Public Company Plan prior to the completion of this offering.
-As of the completion of this offering, a total of 17,868,628 share options corresponding to 17,868,628 underlying Class A ordinary shares have been granted to the participants under the 2017 PRC Plan in exchange for cancellation of their outstanding awards previously granted under the 2017 PRC Plan.
+The awards representing 14,196,882 Class A ordinary shares previously granted to participants under the 2017 PRC Plan have been fully replaced by the awards issued under the Public Company Plan prior to the completion of this offering, a total of 17,923,060 share options corresponding to 17,923,060 underlying Class A ordinary shares have been granted to the participants under the Public Company Plan, including 14,196,882 share options granted or will be granted to participants under the 2017 PRC Plan in exchange for cancellation of their outstanding awards previously granted under the 2017 PRC Plan.